 Did you know that first home buyers can avoid paying stamp duty all together!

-Here’s a big win: In WA, you won’t need to pay stamp duty if you’re a first-time buyer and the house you want to buy is under $430,000 (Woohoo!).
+Here’s a big win: In WA, you won’t need to pay stamp duty if you’re a first-time buyer and the established house you want to buy is under $500,000 OR if you are building and the block of land you are purchasing is under $350,000.

 Is there any other help for first home buyers? 🏠